davaya/openc2-jadn/jadn-v2.0.md

 encoding rules that define the lexical-to-value mapping in a specific data format for each JADN core type.
 * Schema is the top level JADN type.
 It has two fields:
   * "Metadata" containing descriptive and functional information about the schema package as a whole.
   * List of "Type" containing JADN type definitions.
-Every type definition is a UML DataType.
+Every type definition is a UML datatype.
 * An instance of the Schema type is identified by a globally-unique package namespace.
 Types defined in a package have names qualified by its namespace, and reference types defined in other packages by their qualified names.
 An individual Schema instance is called a "package" because it is an